seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 As an organization administrator, you can manage your subscription.

-This allows you to upgrade to the Paid Plan, or, just in case, to downgrade to the Free Plan at any time.
+This allows you to upgrade to the Professional plan, or, just in case, to downgrade to the Free plan at any time.

 ## Search